jsleeio/go-eagle/README.md

 * which circuit components (potentiometers, jacks, LEDs, etc) require panel drill holes
 * the size of any such drill holes (via the component's `PANEL_DRILL_MM` attribute)
 * where the holes should be placed (via the component's origin coordinates)
+* where the legend text should be placed (via the component's origin coordinates, and optional offset)
 * header text to be placed in silkscreen at the top of the panel (via the board's `PANEL_HEADER_TEXT` attribute)
 * footer text to be placed in silkscreen at the bottom of the panel (via the board's `PANEL_FOOTER_TEXT` attribute)